 Yes.
 An EB-2 applicant's spouse and children under the age of 21 can be granted admission to the US under E-21 and E-22 immigrant status.
 Your spouse may only apply for work authorization in the US when you are eligible to apply for permanent resident status (also known as applying for a green card).

-For many years, Moon Law Office's award-winning immigration lawyers near Syracuse, NY have helped employers and employees through the complexities of the immigration process.
-We offer an initial consultation hat provides an in depth review of all relevant paperwork, providing each client with the individual attention necessary to give our clients a clear idea of what they should do next.
+For many years, Janet Moon, Esq. has helped employers and employees through the complexities of the immigration process.
+Ms. Moon offers an initial consultation that provides an in depth review of all relevant paperwork, providing each client with the individual attention necessary to give her clients a clear idea of what they should do next.

 Obtaining an EB-2 classification can be confusing and lengthy process.
-Our immigration attorneys are here to help.
+An experienced immigration attorney is here to help.
 Schedule an initial consultation today.